BiophotonicsAuckland/LinearFlowOptrode/README.md

 ## Data_process.py
 This script processes a series of hdf5 files produced from optrodev4, takes in a background hdf5 file and a series of experiment data to plot spectra, calculate background avg, subtract, replot and also plotting fluorenscence over time.

-## Fix Shutter
+## Shutter.py
-This script just forces the shutter to close in the case the program leaves the shutter open after closing/crashing.
+This script lets you just open/close the shutter for power measurements or photobleaching.